Santa Cruz, California

 Santa Cruz was founded by the Spanish in 1791, when Fermín de Lasuén established Mission Santa Cruz.
 Soon after, a settlement grew up near the mission called Branciforte, which came to be known across Alta California for its lawlessness.
 With the Mexican secularization of the Californian missions in 1833, the former mission was divided and granted as rancho grants.
-Following the American Conquest of California, Santa Cruz eventually incorporated as a city in 1866.
-The creation of the Santa Cruz Beach Boardwalk in 1907 solidified the city's status as a seaside resort community, while the establishment of the University of California, Santa Cruz in 1965 led to Santa Cruz's emergence as a college town.
+Following the American Conquest of California and the admission of California as a U. S. state in 1850, Santa Cruz was incorporated as a town in 1866, and became a charter city in 1876.
+The completion of the South Pacific Coast Railroad in 1880 and the creation of the Santa Cruz Beach Boardwalk in 1904 solidified the city's status as a seaside resort community, while the establishment of the University of California, Santa Cruz in 1965 made Santa Cruz a college town.

 History

 Indigenous period

 Indigenous people have been living in the Santa Cruz region for at least 12,000 years.
 Prior to the arrival of Spanish soldiers, missionaries and colonists in the late 18th century, the area was home to the Awaswas nation of Ohlone people, who lived in a territory stretching slightly north of Davenport to Rio Del Mar.
-The Awaswas tribe was made up of no more than one thousand people and their language is now extinct.
+The Awaswas tribe was made up of no more than 1,000 people and their language is now extinct.
 The only remnants of their spoken language are three local place names: Aptos, Soquel and Zayante; and the name of a native shellfish – abalone.
 At the time of colonization, the Indigenous people belonged to the Uypi tribe of the Awaswas-speaking dialectical group.
 They called the area Aulinta.